pyg-team/pytorch-frame/docs/source/handling_advanced_stypes/handle_text.rst

 Here :obj:`text_embedder` maps a list of sentences into PyTorch Tensor embeddings in mini-batch, where :obj:`batch_size` represents the batch size.
-Also, notice that we allow user to specify a dictionary of :obj:`text_embedder`s for different text columns with :class:`stype.text_embedded<torch_frame.stype>`.
-This also allows using :obj:`text_embedder`s with different embedding size for different text columns.
+Also, notice that we allow to specify a dictionary of :obj:`text_embedder` for different text columns with :class:`stype.text_embedded<torch_frame.stype>`.
+This allows using :obj:`text_embedder`s with different embedding size for different text columns.

+Next we will apply specified :obj:`text_embedder` on a tabular dataset with text columns.

 Embedding Text Columns for a Dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~